 Launched with seed funding from the University of Limerick in 2008, SOWS has been hailed as a model of social inclusion, giving thousands of children access to music education, and providing tangible, long-term benefits for participants, their families and the wider community.
 Students are regularly given the chance to perform and to take part in national and international events.
 In 2018, nine students from SOWS took part in the Sistema European Youth Orchestra summer camp, performing at London’s Royal Festival Hall and Bournmouth Symphony Hall with violinist Nicola Benedetti.
 Many former pupils have gone on to join orchestral groups, win medals in competitions, achieve high marks in RIAM exams, or study music at Junior Cert.

-Now in its eleventh year, the scheme is a cornerstone of the ICO’s Community Outreach programme, attracting local and national recognition.
+Now in its thirteenth year, the scheme is a cornerstone of the ICO’s Community Outreach programme, attracting local and national recognition.
 With the support of our many generous patrons including the JP McManus Benevolent fund, the scheme has expanded to include holiday sessions, summer camps, choirs and trips.
 In 2016, thanks to the Musical Capital Scheme, SOWS was able to offer entrance to the Royal Irish Academy of Music Cara Award exams for all 5th class children.
 In 2017, SOWS expanded to support children playing string instruments at secondary level.

 The success of the project has inspired us to set up the Irish Chamber Orchestra Youth Orchestra (ICOYO) which provides aspiring musicians aged 12 to 18 with the support they need to grow.
 The newly established ICOYO has emerged from direct funding from the Creative Ireland Programme, part of a new National Creativity Fund.
 It is a source of particular satisfaction and pride that so many of the orchestra’s members began their musical journey through Sing Out with Strings.